Skip to content

 Non-Persistent Environments

-Non-persistent environments are ideal for single session, isolated tasks.
+Non-Persistent environments are ideal for single-session, isolated tasks.
 When a user joins a session, they are given a two-hour window to utilize the resources with the opportunity to extend the session once for up to one additional hour.
-After the session ends, by either the time expiration or user termination, the backing resources are destroyed and are no longer accessible.
+After the session ends, whether it's caused by time expiration or user termination, the backing resources are destroyed and are no longer accessible.
 The next time the user joins their exercise, they will receive a freshly provisioned exercise and a new timed session.
-Non-persistent environments have a maximum of twenty hours per team per calendar month UTC.
+Non-Persistent environments have a maximum of twenty hours per team per calendar month (UTC).
+Choosing a Non-Persistent environment can help the Virginia Cyber Range optimize exercise environment costs by limiting uptime and removing idle exercise environment resources between sessions.

 The exercise environment controls will be disabled once the runtime limit for the month is reached.
 The displayed team has zero minutes remaining for the month, and the exercise controls are greyed out and unable to be clicked.

 The session time will remain running for the selected time period (two hours + up to one extended hour) even if the user leaves or stops the exercise.
-Leaving or stopping the exercise is different from terminating the session which is explained below.
+Leaving or stopping the exercise is different from terminating the session.
 If a user leaves or stops the exercise, they will be able to re-enter the same exercise if they return before the end of the time period.
 However, terminating the exercise stops the session early and does not save the user's work within the exercise.
 The twenty-hour monthly amount will continue to be consumed unless the user clicks "Terminate" the exercise.

 Environment Time Remaining

-Within the last ten minutes of the two-hour period, users are allowed to extend the session time for up to one hour by clicking the EXTEND SESSION button.
-If there is less than one hour remaining of the twenty hour limit for the calendar month, the session time will be extended by the remaining time.
-For example, if a user begins a session with two hours and thirty minutes remaining for the month, if they try to extend the session after the two-hour session, thirty minutes will be added on.
-In the same environment, the extend session button has been clicked, and in place of the button is a spinning wheel and the word Extending…
+Within the last ten minutes of the two-hour period, users are allowed to extend the session time for up to one hour by clicking the "EXTEND SESSION" button.
+If there is less than one hour remaining of the twenty-hour limit for the calendar month, the session time will be extended by the remaining time.
+For example, if a user begins a session with two hours and thirty minutes remaining for the month and tries to extend the session after the two-hour session, thirty minutes will be added.
+In the same environment, the "EXTEND SESSION" button has been clicked.
+Doing so, replaces the button with a spinning wheel and the word "Extending...".

-Non-persistent environment session duration can only be extended once.
-After the session is extended, the EXTEND SESSION button will no longer be visible.
-After the session time runs out, the session will end, and any saved work will be lost as the exercise environment will be terminated.
-In the same environment, and the extend session button is gone.
-The terminate button is the only button on the right.
+Non-Persistent environment session duration can only be extended once.
+After the session is extended, the "EXTEND SESSION" button will no longer be visible.
+After the session time runs out, the session will end and any saved work will be lost since the exercise environment will be terminated.
+In the same environment, the "EXTEND SESSION" button is no longer present.
+The "TERMINATE" button is the only button on the right.

 Warning

 If the time difference between the user’s clock and the environment clock is more than one minute, a warning will be displayed.
-For more information on this issue, please see the article section titled PC/Laptop System Clock (Time & Date) Skew.
+For more information on this issue, please visit the article section titled PC/Laptop System Clock (Time & Date) Skew.

 Terminate

 After checking the confirmation box for terminating the session, the dialog will disappear.
-Users will see a message at the top of the environment stating their session has ended and they will no longer be able to complete any actions within the environment at this stage.
+Users will find a message at the top of the environment stating their session has ended and they will no longer be able to complete any actions within the environment at this stage.
 The exercise environment is shown with a greyed-out screen and a message that says that the session has ended.

 Have a Question?
 Contact Support

 We're here to help you.
-If you still have questions after reviewing the information above, please feel free to submit a ticket with our support team and we'll get back to you as soon as possible.
+If you still have questions after reviewing the information above, please feel free to submit a ticket with our Support Team and we'll get back to you as soon as possible.